Man using a phone and laptop | Crunch

 PeoplePerHour

 A UK-centric spin on the Upwork model, featuring both remote and on-site work, as well as fixed-price projects and “hourlies”.
-The GBP pricing certainly increases the earning potential, and jobs like £400 for a day of filming aren’t uncommon, and even more lucrative fare (£35,000 for a few month’s 3D modelling work, for example) can be sniffed out.
+The GBP pricing certainly increases the earning potential, and jobs like £400 for a day of filming aren’t uncommon.

 Guru

-Not to be confused with the unmentionable Mike Myers film, Guru is another outsourcing site, but with a focus on larger projects rather than bite size individual jobs.
+Guru is another outsourcing site, but it focuses on larger projects rather than bite-size individual jobs.
 Many of the “gurus” for hire have minimum project values in the tens of thousands of dollars.
 If you fancy getting your teeth into a big contract, give Guru a look.

 Freelancing explained without the jargon

-Whichever stage you’re at, the world of freelancing is full of uncertainties.
-But once you’ve mastered it, freelancing can be the best way to work in the world, giving you the freedom and flexibility to do what you love, whilst living life to the full.
+Whatever stage you’re at, the world of freelancing is full of uncertainties.
+But once you’ve mastered it, freelancing can be the best way to work, giving you the freedom and flexibility to do what you love while living life to the fullest.

 Speak to an accounting expert